open-telemetry/opentelemetry-go/log/DESIGN.md

 ## Background

-They key challenge is to create a well-performant API compliant with the specification.
+The key challenge is to create a well-performant API compliant with the specification.
-Performance is seen as one of the most imporatant charactristics of logging libraries in Go.
+Performance is seen as one of the most important characteristics of logging libraries in Go.

 ## Design